EMDR Therapy for Emotional Triggers & Trauma Responses

 • criticism at work may echo earlier experiences of harsh judgment

-When these patterns are activated, the emotional reaction can feel immediate and powerful.
-This response is not a personal failure.
+This response is not a personal weakness.
 It reflects how the brain learned to protect itself during earlier experiences.
-You are merely seeking safety in these moments.

-When Emotional Triggers Persist
+When Emotional Triggers Persist despite insight

-Many individuals who struggle with emotional triggers are highly insightful.
+Many people who struggle with emotional triggers are highly insightful.
 They often recognize patterns in their reactions and understand how earlier experiences shaped their emotional responses.
 Yet despite this awareness, the reactions may continue.
-This happens because emotional triggers are not stored only as thoughts.
-They are often stored as emotional and sensory memories in the brain and body.

 How EMDR Therapy Helps Resolve Emotional Triggers